 Gatekeeper rejected the app because I’m using Sparkle 1.5b6.
 The framework has symlinks to paths on a Mac that I doubt Andy Matuschak uses anymore.
 That’s completely reasonable: those symlinks could just as easily point to something a lot more damaging than a non-existent directory.

-The --strict option currently checks the validity of symlinks.
-You can point a symlink at a path in your own application package, /System or /Library, but nowhere else.
+/Library, but nowhere else.
 The code signing rules also allow language translations to be removed, but if they are present they must be unmodified.

 The quick fix for this problem was to remove the invalid symlinks; a new build passes the same check without any problems:

 $ codesign --verbose=4 --deep --strict xScope.app --prepared:/Users/craig/Downloads/xScope.app/Contents/Frameworks/Sparkle.framework/Versions/Current/. --validated:/Users/craig/Downloads/xScope.app/Contents/Frameworks/Sparkle.framework/Versions/Current/. --prepared:/Users/craig/Downloads/xScope.app/Contents/Frameworks/YAML.framework/Versions/Current/. --validated:/Users/craig/Downloads/xScope.app/Contents/Frameworks/YAML.framework/Versions/Current/. xScope.app: valid on disk xScope.app: satisfies its Designated Requirement